saltukalakus/idiomatic-rust-snippets/src/essentials/types/associated-types.md

 You can constrain associated types with trait bounds:

+Shows how to require an associated type to implement a specific trait (Display):

 ```rust
 trait Collection {
     type Item: std::fmt::Display;  // Item must implement Display